Sample Itinerary

 FLY TO ONGAVA RESERVE

-After a leisurely breakfast you will be transferred back to the local airstrip in time for your scheduled light aircraft flight to Little Ongava situated in the Ongava Private Nature Reserve on the southern boundary of the Etosha National Park.
-On arrival you will be met by a representative of Ongava who will transfer you to Little Ongava where you will stay for the next two nights.
+After a leisurely breakfast, you will be transferred back to the local airstrip in time for your scheduled light aircraft flight to Little Ongava, located within the Ongava Private Nature Reserve on the southern boundary of Etosha National Park.
+On arrival, you will be met by a representative from Ongava and transferred to Little Ongava, where you will stay for the next two nights.

-Let the game viewing really begin!
-You will start with an afternoon game drive on the private Ongava Game Reserve (as run by Little Ongava), returning to the lodge in time for dinner.
-The rest of the evening can be spent watching game come and go from the lodge’s floodlit waterhole.
+Your wildlife experience begins with an afternoon game drive on the private Ongava Game Reserve, as arranged by the lodge, returning in time for dinner.
+The remainder of the evening can be spent watching wildlife move through the lodge’s floodlit waterhole, which offers constant activity in the hours after dark.

 Overnight Little Ongava